github/docs/content/contributing/writing-for-github-docs/style-guide.md

 - Danger notices are dangerous actions that a user should exercise extreme caution before performing.
 They often involve the potential for data loss or other destructive actions.
   - Precede content with `**Danger:**`.

-For more information on formatting callouts, see “Callouts” in "[Syntax and versioning for GitHub Docs](https://github.com/github/docs/blob/main/contributing/content-markup-reference.md)."
+For more information on formatting callouts, see “Callouts” in "[AUTOTITLE](/contributing/syntax-and-versioning-for-github-docs/using-markdown-and-liquid-in-github-docs#callout-tags)."

 ## Buttons